 I only traveled in the Northern part of the country, visiting Luang Prabang, Vang Vieng and Vientiane.
 But there is much more to see, like the Bolaven Plateau and Si Phan Don (also known as the four thousand islands) so plenty of reason to go back;-).

-How much does it cost to travel Laos: our travel budget
+How much does it cost to travel Laos: daily travel budget

 Laos travel budget: important facts and figures